d6y/lift-cookbook/docs/0200-Html/0400-Textile.md

 Solution
 --------

-Install the Lift Textile module in your `build.sbt` file by adding:
+Install the Lift Textile module in your `build.sbt` file by adding the following to the list of dependencies:

 ```scala
 "net.liftweb" %% "lift-textile" % liftVersion % "compile->default",